brege/ilma/README.md

 # ilma

-A comprehensive project backup and archival tool with intelligent project-type awareness, encryption, and remote synchronization capabilities.
+A project backup and archival tool with selective project-type awareness, pruning, encryption, and remote synchronization.

 ## Features

 - **Project-Type Awareness**

-  Automatically detects and applies appropriate exclusions for Python, Node.js, LaTeX, Bash projects and can be extended to any project with build and run matter.
+  Automatic detection of and applies appropriate exclusions for Python, Node.js, LaTeX, Bash projects and can be extended to any project with build and run matter.

 - **Standard GPG, tar, and rsync core with ergonomic CLI**

-  Optional file encryption for secure backup storage, quick archival and backups, context trimming repos for LLM's, secure remote push for any target type

-- **Flexible and Granular Configuration**

-  Global settings with per-project overrides allowing intricate customization based on many directories.
+  GPG encryption for secure transport and storage.
+Create context mirrors of projects (working tree without git artifacts, node\_modules, build outputs) for LLM interaction or quick archival

 - **Prune per-project build artifacts on archival**